zodb/relstorage/doc/db-specific-options.rst

  Database-Specific Adapter Options
 ===================================

+Each adapter supports one common option:

+driver
+    The name of the driver to use for this database.
+Defaults to "auto", meaning to choose the best driver from among the possibilities.
+Most of the time this option should be omitted and RelStorage will choose the best option.

+    This is handy to set when an environment might have multiple drivers installed, some of which might be non-optimal.
+For example, on PyPy, PyMySQL is generally faster than MySQLdb, but both can be installed (in the form of mysqlclient for the latter).

+    This is also convenient when using zodbshootout to compare driver speeds.

+    If you specify a driver that is not installed, an error will be raised.

+    Each adapter will document the available driver names.

+    .. versionadded:: 2.0b2

 PostgreSQL Adapter Options
 ==========================

 The PostgreSQL adapter accepts:

+driver
+    Either "psycopg2" or "psycopg2cffi".

 dsn
     Specifies the data source name for connecting to PostgreSQL.